InteropIO/rest-config-example-node-js/README.md

 [**Glue42 Enterprise**](https://glue42.com/desktop-enterprise/) uses application and layout configurations defined on the local machine, but can also be reconfigured to fetch them from a REST service.

-This example project shows how to run an NodeJS REST service that provides [application](https://docs.glue42.com/glue42-concepts/application-management/overview/index.html#application_stores-rest_service_app_stores) and [layout](https://docs.glue42.com/glue42-concepts/windows/layouts/overview/index.html#layout_stores-rest_service_layout_store) stores for **Glue42 Enterprise**.
+This example project shows how to run a Node.js REST service that provides [application](https://docs.glue42.com/glue42-concepts/application-management/overview/index.html#application_stores-rest_service_app_stores) and [layout](https://docs.glue42.com/glue42-concepts/windows/layouts/overview/index.html#layout_stores-rest_service_layout_store) stores for **Glue42 Enterprise**.

 Note that this is a sample implementation and some parts of it must be extended to work well in a multi-user scenario.